 The TARDIS takes the Doctor, Ian, Barbara and Susan to a seemingly dead planet.
 They discover both a petrified jungle (as well as the remains of petrified animals) and an apparently abandoned city.
 The Doctor wishes to explore the city, but the other three wish to leave.
 Later that night as they hear a tapping on the TARDIS door (with Susan having apparently spotted something moving in the distance earlier.)
-Susan, Ian and Barbara demand to leave right away, but the Doctor still desperate to explore pretends that something has gone wrong with the TARDIS.
+Susan, Ian and Barbara become scared and demand to leave right away, but the Doctor still desperate to explore pretends that something has gone wrong with the TARDIS.
 He claims the fluid link’s top has come undone and that the mercury has poured out.
-The Doctor claims that the only chance they have of finding any Mercury to replace it is in the city.
+The Doctor tells his companions that the only chance they have of finding any mercury to replace it is in the city.

-The foursome soon venture into the city, but become seperated.
-Barbara is taken by mysterious and hostile metallic creatures.
+The foursome soon venture into the city, but become separated and Barbara is taken by mysterious and hostile metallic creatures.

 The Doctor, Susan and Ian meanwhile discover a giga counter that reveals the air of this planet is polluted with radiation.
 With all of them having been poisoned by the polluted air, the Doctor soon reveals his bluff to a furious Ian and Susan.
 The Doctor is all set to leave Barbara, but Ian forces him to stay by stealing the fluid link.

 The Doctor, Ian and Susan are soon captured by the same mysterious metallic creatures who took Barbara.
 The Doctor is later questioned by the creatures.
 The creatures reveal that they are called the Daleks.
 The Daleks were originally humanoids and they shared their world with another race of humanoids called the Thals.
-Both species hated one another and waged a nuclear war with each other which eventually destroyed the surface of their planet, turning it from a beautiful paradise into a barren, irradiated wasteland.
-Both species where horribly mutated as a result of the war and the Daleks placed their mutated form inside robotic shells to protect themselves from the air.
+Both species hated one another and waged a nuclear war with each other which eventually destroyed the surface of their planet (Skaro.)
+Turning it from a beautiful paradise into a barren, irradiated wasteland.
+Both species where horribly mutated as a result of the war and the Daleks housed themselves inside robotic shells as a form of protection from the air.